 People are often surprised to hear that there has been a vineyard in Essaouira since 1994.
 Just 25 minutes along the road from the centre of Essaouira to Marrakech is Domaine du Val d’Argan.

-Backed by the desert and benefiting from the trade winds off the Atlantic, Domaine du Val d’Argan is the first and only Moroccan vineyard exclusively dedicated to grape varieties of the Rhône Valley.
+Baked by the desert and benefiting from the trade winds off the Atlantic, Domaine du Val d’Argan is the first and only Moroccan vineyard exclusively dedicated to grape varieties of the Rhône Valley.
 Over the past 20 years, the vineyard has grown from 5 to 50 hectares, with 13 different grape varieties from the Rhône Valley.

 Visitors are welcome for wine tasting, or to enjoy Moroccan cooking accompanied by the wines harvested on site.
 There is also bed and breakfast accommodation available, with guest rooms spread around the gardens with a swimming pool.